-Suunto D4i has four main operating modes - TIME mode (TIME), DIVE mode (DIVE), PLAN mode (PLAN), and MEMORY mode (MEM).
+Suunto D6i has four main operating modes - TIME mode (TIME), DIVE mode (DIVE), PLAN mode (PLAN), and MEMORY mode (MEM).
+It also has a COMPASS submode, which can be activated from either TIME or DIVE modes.
 To toggle between the main modes, press the MODE button.
 To select a submode in DIVE and MEM modes, press the UP/DOWN buttons.